L13/vscode-diff/README.md

 * Provides logging and stats for the current diff.
 * Get a quick overview with the navigator of the current diff.
 * Delete files and folders in the list view.
+* Provides a context menu for list items to copy, delete or reveal a file.
+* Ignores line endings in text files for a comparison.
+* Ignores leading and trailing whitespace in text files.
+* Auto updates the list view if a file has been saved and is part of the current comparison.

 ### Welcome